asyz/isosurface/README.md

-# isosurface
+# isosurface plotting
-plotting snowflake crystal particles (from OpenSSP) using MATLAB functions isosurface
+The package is used to plot snowflake crystal particles (from OpenSSP) by using the MATLAB function isosurface.

 # File list
 run_att.sh     :  run script for Linux/MacOS